NORCOR, last jail in Oregon to hold immigration detainees, to end ICE contract

 NORCOR, in turn, has provided additional detention space for ICE, which houses detainees there, sometimes for months.
 ICE also contracts with the Northwest Detention Center, a private immigration detention facility in Tacoma, Washington.
 ICE didn’t immediately comment on how the loss of NORCOR would impact its operations.

-Oregon is a so-called sanctuary state.
-The 1987 law states police and other local law enforcement can’t use local resources to detect or apprehend people whose only violation is being in the United States in breach of federal immigration laws.
+Oregon is a sanctuary state.
+A 1987 law prevents police and other local law enforcement from using local resources to detect or apprehend people whose only violation is being in the United States in breach of federal immigration laws.

 Last year, a Wasco County judge ruled the jail did not violate Oregon’s sanctuary law, because ICE detainees “have been apprehended, arrested or seized by ICE prior to arriving at NORCOR.”